-How do you create a villain?
+How do you create a villain character?
 How can you make sure your villain is believable and not too evil or good?

 How do we know if the character has been developed enough to be a true, 3-dimensional villain?
-How many steps must one take to develop a realistic, soulless bad guy for our story that will meet all these requirements and more.
+How many steps must one take to develop a realistic, soulless bad guy for our story to meet all these requirements and more?

-These are questions I have asked myself when writing my own novels as well as reading other authors’ books.
-Although each author may have their own way of going about this process, there are some common themes among them that seem to work best for most people.
+These are questions I have asked myself when writing my novels and reading other authors’ books.
+Although each author may have their way of going about this process, some common themes seem to work best for most people.

-Make sure he has flaws that are revealed as the story progresses, so readers can relate to him and his flaws.
+Make sure he has flaws revealed as the story progresses so that readers can relate to him and his weaknesses.
 This will make it easier for you to build up sympathy for the protagonist, but not too much because then your villain is no longer believable as a threat.